twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 Note that nested carousels are not supported.
 You should also be aware that carousels can often cause usability and accessibility challenges.

 {{< callout warning >}}
 For performance reasons, carousels must be manually initialized using the [carousel constructor method](#methods).
-Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated the previous/next controls, if present.
+Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated a control or indicator.

-The only exception are [autoplaying carousels](#autoplaying-carousel) using the `data-bs-ride="carousel"` attribute – these are initialized automatically on the page load.
+The only exception are [autoplaying carousels](#autoplaying-carousel) using the `data-bs-ride="carousel"` attribute – these are initialized automatically on page load.
 {{< /callout >}}

 ## Basic examples